irisnet/irishub/docs/light-client/legacy-rest.md

 - `api.address = {string}` field defines the address (really, the port, since the host should be kept at `0.0.0.0`) the server should bind to.
 Defaults to `tcp://0.0.0.0:1317`.
 - some additional API configuration options are defined in `~/.iris/config/app.toml`, along with comments, please refer to that file directly.

+### Legacy REST API Routes

+The REST routes present in Irishub v0.16 and earlier are marked as deprecated via a [HTTP deprecation header](https://tools.ietf.org/id/draft-dalal-deprecation-header-01.html).
+They are still maintained to keep backwards compatibility, but will be removed in v1.0.0.
+For updating from Legacy REST routes to new gRPC-gateway REST routes, please refer to our [migration guide](https://github.com/cosmos/cosmos-sdk/blob/master/docs/migrations/rest.md).

+For application developers, Legacy REST API routes needs to be wired up to the REST server, this is done by calling the `RegisterRESTRoutes` function on the ModuleManager.

+### Swagger

+A [Swagger](https://swagger.io/) (or OpenAPIv2) specification file is exposed under the `/swagger` route on the API server.
+Swagger is an open specification describing the API endpoints a server serves, including description, input arguments, return types and much more about each endpoint.

+Enabling the `/swagger` endpoint is configurable inside `~/.iris/config/app.toml` via the `api.swagger` field, which is set to true by default.

+For application developers, you may want to generate your own Swagger definitions based on your custom modules.
+The SDK's [Swagger generation script](https://github.com/irisnet/irishub/blob/master/scripts/protoc-swagger-gen.sh) is a good place to start.

 ## Legacy REST Endpoint

 ### Breaking Changes in Legacy REST Endpoints